Three killed in small plane crash in Florida

 "It attempted to circle back and land at the airport.
 Unfortunately it was unsuccessful," Vezina said, adding that the plane plowed through numerous vehicles in a parking lot before slamming into a building and being engulfed in flames.

-There were no injuries on the ground despite extensive damage in the parking lot, which was an impound facility for repossessed vehicles, authorities said.
+There were no confirmed injuries on the ground despite extensive damage in the parking lot, authorities said.

-The victims' identities had not been released on Friday night, hours after the crash, and FAA spokeswoman Kathleen Bergen said the National Transportation Safety Board was in charge of a post-crash investigation.